rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1.md

 ![Nova-API Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1/Nova-API-5.png %})

 We have made the rounds through the basic Nova API service and kicked off the asynchronous request to start the live migration.
-I issued this request by using the nova client, which sent a *os-migrateLive* action.
+I issued this request , which sent a *os-migrateLive* action by using the nova client.
 We traced this through the confusing WSGI process, which eventually set the *block\_migration* variable and the instance variable, passing them both to the *self.compute_api.live\_migrate* method.
 We know (by looking at the imports at the beginning of the previous psuedocode sample) that we can resolve this to be *nova.compute.api.live\_migrate*.

 These are the first steps for firing off this live migration.
-We set the initial *task_state* of the server to `MIGRATING` and pull the *RequestSpec*.
+I set the initial *task_state* of the server to `MIGRATING` and pulled the *RequestSpec*.
 This *RequestSpec* comes from the *nova.objects.RequestSpec.get_by_instance_uuid* method and is passed into scheduler a little bit later on.
 The *RequestSpec* contains details about the instance that the scheduler needs to verify to determine whether enough room is present to complete the process.
 This information includes NUMANodes, vGPU/CPU, Memory, and Disk information.
 If a host was specified, the method would have included additional relevant code, but this is not important for our purposes - we're allowing the scheduler to go wild.
-Next, We pass the *RespectSpec*, `None` *host_name* and the *block_migration/disk_over_commit/async* (that we generated in Nova API) to the compute *Task_API*.
-Again, track this down by examining the imports, and we are now heading into the Conductor API (nova.conductor.ComputeTaskAPI.live\_migrate\_instance), however while we are indeed using the codebase for Conductor, this code is still being run on the Nova API nodes.
+Next, I passed the *RespectSpec*, `None` *host_name* and the *block_migration/disk_over_commit/async* (that was generated in Nova API) to the compute *Task_API*.
+Again, track this down by examining the imports, and we are now heading into the Conductor API (nova.conductor.ComputeTaskAPI.live\_migrate\_instance).
+Keep in mind: while we are indeed using the codebase for Conductor, this code is still being run on the Nova API nodes.

 *nova.compute.api.live\_migrate* ->
 {% highlight python %}